reefer42/Xkaliber-repo/README.md

 A built-in QR link allows the agent to communicate externally.
 Have the AI send you status alerts, script outputs, or automated messages directly via WhatsApp while you’re away from your desk.

 👁️ Multimodal & File Context
-Vision: Support for models like LLaVA and Llama 3.2 Vision for native image analysis.
+Vision: Support for models like LLaVA and Llama 3.2 Vision gemma4 gwen3.5 etc for native image analysis.

 File Attachments: Drop local text files or images directly into the chat to provide immediate context for the agent's next task.